 What is a drug?

-To treat an illness or disorder, medicine is used and all of them contain drugs, like aspirin tablets, contain the drug “acetylsalicylic acid,” but not all drugs are medicines.
-Antibiotics are drugs which are used for the treatment of bacterial diseases.
-Alcohol and nicotine are drugs but are not usually considered as medicines.
+Medicines are used to treat an illness or disorder, and all contain drugs, like aspirin tablets containing the drug “acetylsalicylic acid.”
+But not all drugs are medicines.
+Antibiotics are drugs that are used for the treatment of bacterial diseases.
+Alcohol and nicotine are drugs but are not usually considered medicines.

 Different parts of the body were affected by various drugs.
 Some drugs act directly on the nervous system and are often grouped according to the effect they have, for example:

-The action of some parts of the nervous system was slowed down by the use of depressants.
-The user feels sleepy and unconscious but may become dependent on the drug-like, “barbiturates,” “alcohol” and “cannabis.”
+The use of depressants slowed down the action of some parts of the nervous system.
+The user feels sleepy and unconscious but may become dependent on the drug-like “barbiturates,” “alcohol,” and “cannabis.”

-They act like depressants but particularly target the brain.
-Narcotics work as pain-killers and results in the feeling of drowsy well-being or euphoria.
-Heroin is one of the narcotics and is likely to bring drug dependence in the user.
+They act like depressants but mainly target the brain.
+Narcotics work as painkillers and result in the feeling of tired well-being or euphoria.
+Heroin is one of the narcotics and is likely to bring drug dependence to the user.

 Social (recreational) drug is taken for non-medical reasons.